oasis-open/cti-stix-elevator/docs/command-line.rst

   -h, --help
                 Show this help message and exit

-  --no-squirrel-gaps
+  --missing-policy {use-custom-properties,add-to-description,ignore}
-                Do not include STIX 1.x content that cannot be represented directly in STIX 2.x using the description property.
+                Policy for including STIX 1.x content that cannot be represented directly in STIX 2.x.

+  --custom-property-prefix CUSTOM_PROPERTY_PREFIX
+                Prefix to use for custom property names when missing policy is 'use-custom-properties'.

   --package-created-by-id PACKAGE_CREATED_BY_ID
                 Use provided identifier for "created_by_ref"